xiyuzhai-husky-lang/husky/README.md

 (Work In Progress)

-Husky is a programming language designed for **next generation computing**, which vastly generalizes nowadays AI and software, which **combines good designs from various current languages and promises killer applications beyond people's imagination**.
+Husky is a programming language designed for **next generation computing**, which vastly generalizes nowadays AI and software.
+It **combines good designs from various current languages and promises killer applications beyond people's imagination**.

 ## New Sheriff in Town